toan-tran/ansible_dynamic_inventories/README.md

     ```
 - Use the examples in the config folder to create your own configuration files

-  IMPORTANT: If 'ansible_private_key_file' is specified,
+  *IMPORTANT*: If 'ansible_private_key_file' is specified,
              Make sur that all private keys are stored in the 'key_folder'.

-  NOTE: If OpenStack credentials are not specified in the config file, user must
+  *NOTE*: If OpenStack credentials are not specified in the config file, user
-        specify them in environment variables (e.g. source openrc.sh)
+          must specify them in environment variables (e.g. source openrc.sh)

+- The scripts will search in following locations for the configuration file
+by the order:

+    - Current folder
+    - .ansible/
+    - ~/.ansible/
+    - /etc/ansible/

 ## Usage

 ### 1. openstack_inventory.py: